ZaraPa/ZaraPa/README.md

  &nbsp; &nbsp; &nbsp; &#10209; &nbsp; ect.
  <br><br>

-⚡ A fun fact about me is that my brother lives abroad, and we make it a point to have an annual family reunion in a different location each time.
+⚡&nbsp; A fun fact about me - my brother lives abroad, and we make it a point to have an annual family reunion in a different location each time.

 <br><br>
-💕  I'm passionate about using data to drive innovation and solve real-world problems. <br>
+💕 &nbsp; I'm passionate about using data to drive innovation and solve real-world problems. <br>
-🍓  If you're interested in connecting about a data scientist position, I'd love to hear from you! <br>
+🍓 &nbsp; If you're interested in connecting about a data scientist position, I'd love to hear from you! <br>
-📫  How to reach me: https://www.linkedin.com/in/zaruhi-zara-papyan
+📫 &nbsp; How to reach me: https://www.linkedin.com/in/zaruhi-zara-papyan